Spotify Promotion for Afrobeats Artists: 2026 Guide

 | Boomplay/Audiomack Cross-Platform | Free - $100 | Indirect (builds catalog) | Nigerian domestic audience | Ongoing |

 For the $200-500/month budget range, combine playlist promotion with a TikTok dance challenge.
 The playlist campaign builds algorithmic signals while TikTok drives organic discovery.
 For budgets above $500/month, add geo-targeted UK diaspora promotion alongside Nigerian targeting for the strongest revenue-per-stream outcomes.
+To understand how these costs translate to actual ROI, read our music promotion ROI analysis.

 Frequently Asked Questions